anushaporeddy030697/student_internship_management/README.md

 We have few Discussion with project to update on the projects like providing chat box.
 I have gone through some websites which are helpful to get some knowledge about java script and I have got to know about the functionalities of java script .

+Reffered some websites for design of web pages similar to our website and drawn a rough design

+will be working on the prototypes and dashboards of student  faculty and admin.

 Drawn a website design on paper for each login page

  will be working on the home page login buttons and functions.

  09-15-2022
- As per the instructor guidance we had meet the professor Dr.prasad chetti regarding data scheme and E-R diagram
+ As per the instructor guidence we had meet the professor Dr.prasad chetti regarding data scheme and E-R diagram